Villicus-np/ID_Assignment_3/README.md

 We gave our user 1 scenario to test the website and these are the following information that we have collected in the test process.

 1. User Scenario
   i.
-Go to "Global Warming" page without using the navigation bar.
+Go to "Quiz" page
   ii.
-Load the graphs
+Take the quiz.
   iii.
-Briefly read through the content
-  iv.
-Go to "Pollution" page
-  v.
-Briefly read through the content
-  vi.
-Understand the Map in "Pollution" page
-  vii.
-Go to "Quiz" page
-  viii.
-Take the quiz.
+Get 5 or more questions correct.
+Confetti will be shown. iv.
+Get less than 5 questiosn correct, no confetti will be shown.

 Our user was able to perform the tasks easily and confidently without any issues encountered.